charmplusplus/charm/doc/charm++/manual.rst

 Experimental Features
 =====================

-CMI-SHMEM
+SHMEM
 ---------
-CMI-SHMEM is an experimental IPC module for Charm++, with the goal of adding fast IPC to any machine layer.
+Charm++ SHMEM is an experimental module that aims to add fast IPC to any machine layer.
 Each process opens a shared segment containing an MPSC queue and a memory pool.
-Processes can allocate "blocks" of memory from their peers pools, and "push" them onto their MPSC queue.
+Processes can allocate "blocks" of memory from their peers' pools, and "push" them onto their MPSC queue.
-This is mechanically similar to the PXSHM layer, but "address-free" atomics are used for synchronization instead of memory fences, etc. The C++ recommends that its atomics are address-free, i.e., ordering is enforced no matter which virtual address is used to access a physical address; however, this is not guaranteed.
-In practice, all modern compilers comply with this recommendation, but please alert us if you encounter synchronization issues!
+This is mechanically similar to the PXSHM layer, but SHMEM uses "address-free" atomics for synchronization instead of memory fences and the like.
+The C++ standardization committee recommends that C++ atomics should be address-free, i.e., ordering is enforced no matter which virtual address is used to access a physical address; however, this is not guaranteed.
+In practice, most modern compilers comply with this suggestion, but please alert us if you encounter synchronization issues!

-To build with CMI-SHMEM, pass ``--enable-shmem`` (to use PXSHM) or ``--enable-xpmem`` (to use XPMEM) as command-line options to a Charm++ build;
+To build with SHMEM, pass ``--enable-shmem`` (to use PXSHM) or ``--enable-xpmem`` (to use XPMEM) as command-line options to a Charm++ build;
 only CMake builds are supported at this time.
-By default, Charm++ will only use CMI-SHMEM for "small" messages, after which it is recommended to use other IPC mechanisms like the Zero-Copy API.
-You can alter this behavior with the command line options ``++ipcpoolsize`` and ``++ipccutoff``, these change the size of the shared pool of memory and maximum message size (in bytes), respectively.
+Charm++ currently has a cutoff for using SHMEM, after which it falls back to conventional messaging.
+This decision accommodates SHMEM's bounded pool, and potentially more efficient IPC mechanisms exist for "large" messages (e.g., the ZeroCopy API).
+One can alter these behaviors with the command line options ``++ipcpoolsize`` and ``++ipccutoff``, which change the size of the shared pool of memory and message size cutoff (in bytes), respectively.
 For example, this command will run ``a.out`` with a 128MB IPC pool size and a 256KB message cutoff:
 ``./charmrun ++local ++auto-provision ./a.out ++ipcpoolsize $((128*1024*1024)) ++ipccutoff $((256*1024))``

-Note, Charm++ maintains and polls a CMI-SHMEM IPC manager.
-Libraries can instantiate their own CMI-SHMEM IPC manager should they require custom IPC behaviors.
+Note, Charm++ maintains and polls its own SHMEM IPC manager.
+Libraries can instantiate their own IPC manager if they require custom IPC behaviors.
 For details, please consult the notes in ``cmishmem.h``.

 .. _sec:controlpoint: